ibm-cloud-docs/cloud-infrastructure/faq-redhat.md

 For more information, see [IBM support plans](/docs/account?topic=account-support-plans).

-## How does {{site.data.keyword.cloud}} and Red Hat work together to solve issues?
+## How does {{site.data.keyword.cloud_notm}} and Red Hat work together to solve issues?
 {: #faq-support-red-hat-and-ibm-cloud}
 {: faq}

-If Red Hat involvement is required to solve a potential issue, {{site.data.keyword.cloud}} [support](/docs/account?topic=account-gettinghelp) engages Red Hat support.
+If Red Hat involvement is required to solve a potential issue, {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) engages Red Hat support.
 For client BYOL issues, you need to contact [Red Hat support](https://www.redhat.com/en/services/support){: external}.

-## What is the level of ownership between {{site.data.keyword.cloud}} and customers who use Red Hat software?
+## What is the level of ownership between {{site.data.keyword.cloud_notm}} and customers who use Red Hat software?
 {: #faq-owner-responsibilites-ibm-cloud-red-hat}
 {: faq}

-{{site.data.keyword.cloud}} provides the cloud infrastructure and Red Hat stock images. {{site.data.keyword.cloud}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images - such as driver mismatch or licensing.
+{{site.data.keyword.cloud_notm}} provides the cloud infrastructure and Red Hat stock images. {{site.data.keyword.cloud_notm}} [support](/docs/account?topic=account-gettinghelp) covers any issue with the cloud infrastructure and the stock images - such as driver mismatch or licensing.
 Issues that are related to image licensing are the responsibility of the customer.
 Custom images (customer-owned images) are also the responsibility of the customer.

 ## Does IBM Cloud support Bring Your Own License (BYOL) for Red Hat operating systems?
 {: #faq-byol-red-hat-ibm-cloud}
 {: faq}

-Yes. {{site.data.keyword.cloud}} supports BYOL.
+Yes. {{site.data.keyword.cloud_notm}} supports BYOL.
 You need to contact [Red Hat support](https://www.redhat.com/en/services/support){: external} for any issues with the image.

 ## Am I charged for BYOL?
 {: #faq-byol-charges-red-hat-ibm-cloud}
 {: faq}

-If you use the BYOL option, you are charged by IBM for only the {{site.data.keyword.cloud}} infrastructure.
+If you use the BYOL option, you are charged by IBM for only the {{site.data.keyword.cloud_notm}} infrastructure.

 ## What is the end of service (EOS) policy for Red Hat OS in {{site.data.keyword.cloud}}?
 {: #faq-eos-red-hat-ibm-cloud}
 {: faq}

-In the lifecycle of an operating system, EOS is the last date that {{site.data.keyword.cloud}} delivers standard support for a version or release of a product. {{site.data.keyword.cloud}} [VPC EOS dates](/docs/vpc?topic=vpc-guest-os-lifecycle) and [Classic EOS dates](/docs/bare-metal?topic=bare-metal-product-lifecycle-classic) align with the Red Hat EOS dates.
+In the lifecycle of an operating system, EOS is the last date that {{site.data.keyword.cloud_notm}} delivers standard support for a version or release of a product. {{site.data.keyword.cloud_notm}} [VPC EOS dates](/docs/vpc?topic=vpc-guest-os-lifecycle) and [Classic EOS dates](/docs/bare-metal?topic=bare-metal-product-lifecycle-classic) align with the Red Hat EOS dates.

-## Can I provision virtual servers in {{site.data.keyword.cloud}} by using EOS software?
+## Can I provision virtual servers in {{site.data.keyword.cloud_notm}} by using EOS software?
 {: #faq-provision-eos-red-hat-ibm-cloud}
 {: faq}